psu-arts-arch-3/art-203/assignment-interactive-prototype.md

 Choose two of your design ideas from Exercise 2, and for each of them:

-* Design a mobile and desktop layout in Illustrator
+* Create a 2D mockup in Illustrator for desktop screens \(1280px or 1920px wide\)
 * Create an interactive prototype with InVision \(see below\)
-* Submit public sharing links for your four prototypes \(mobile and desktop layouts for two different designs\)
+* Submit public sharing links for your two prototypes.

 ### Introducing InVision